Home > SEMINARS Topics and Schedule

 This session offers a different and intriguing way of crossing the Atlantic from the Mediterranean to the Caribbean via Morocco, the Canary Islands, Cape Verdes, Senegal, the Gambia (including 150 m. up the River), Guinea Bissau then across the Equator to Brazil and along the north coast of South America, including its rivers, to the Caribbean.
 Not only covering a fascinating collection of cultures this seminar gives insight into adventure cruising and the self-sufficiency skills required.

-Liza, an educational psychologist and Andy, an experienced boatyard and chandlery manager, professional captain and long-time yacht broker are both successful racers as well as long-distance cruisers on a wide variety of boats.
-Of the 160,000 n.miles they have sailed together, 116,000 are on their current 38’ Beneteau, Bagheera, which has taken their family 116,000 n.miles and to 114 countries around the world.
+Liza, an educational psychologist, and Andy, an experienced boatyard and chandlery manager, professional captain and long-time yacht broker are both successful racers as well as long-distance cruisers on a wide variety of boats.
+Of the 180,000 n.miles they have sailed together, their current 38’ Beneteau, Bagheera, has taken their family 124,000nm to 114 countries around the world.
 She is still enjoyed by all members of the family.

 A writer for many yachting magazines and a speaker at the major boat shows in the Canada, the U.S. and U.K., as well as for World Cruising Club, Liza is also an award-winning best-selling author of three narratives on cruising and a ‘how-to’ book co-authored with Andy.
 When not at boating evemts or giving talks for a variety of other organizations, cruising with family and friends, or leading rallies worldwide, Liza and Andy enjoy life in Vancouver, BC.